Stock futures sink, oil spikes after Putin announces invasion of Ukraine

 Stock market futures cratered and prices for U.S. and international oil shot up as investors braced for war between Russia and Ukraine to disrupt the global energy supply.

-The price of a barrel of West Texas Intermediate Crude, the baseline for U.S. oil prices, was up nearly $3 on the day to $95.03.
-Intercontinental Exchange Brent crude oil, the international benchmark, hit nearly $100 per gallon.
+The price of a barrel of West Texas Intermediate Crude, the baseline for U.S. oil prices, was up $3.40 on the day to $95.52.
+Intercontinental Exchange Brent crude oil, the international benchmark, reached $100 per barrel.

 Government officials, economists and financial experts have warned for weeks that a major war in Europe would likely shake the global economy.
-While Russia’s economy is relatively small compared to its geopolitical influence, it produces a significant amount of the world’s supply of oil, natural gas and minerals.
+While Russia’s economic output is relatively small compared to its geopolitical influence, it produces a significant amount of the world’s supply of oil, natural gas and key minerals.

-The escalation of Russia’s invasion of Ukraine is certain draw another round of financial penalties from the U.S., European Union and other western allies.
+The escalation of Russia’s invasion of Ukraine is certain draw another round of financial penalties from the U.S., European Union and other western allies, likely targeting the Russian energy sector.
+Prices for gasoline and natural gas are expected to rise even further as both the U.S. and Europe depend more on domestic supply and other friendly sources of energy.

 “As I said last week, defending freedom will have costs for us as well and here at home,” President Biden said in a speech on Tuesday, preparing Americans for the potential sticker shock of the conflict.

-Note: A previous version of this story incorrectly labeled a unit of measurement used to determine the international price of crude oil.